ARoefer/kineverse/README.md

 sudo apt install llvm-6.0-dev  # Install LLVM dev-kit

 # GMP is needed to build Symengine
-sudo apt-get install cmake libgmp-dev
+sudo apt-get install cmake libgmp-dev libz-dev python-dev pip install cython

 # Clone Symengine
 cd libs # Go to a directory where you want to store the symengine code